 3. Never Overlook the Power of Restaurant Coupon Marketing

 While social media and word-of-mouth can have an impact on choosing a restaurant, you may be surprised to learn that deals and special offers still drive more than one-third of the decisions on where to eat out.
 If “butts in seats” is what you need (and it is), then it’s important to include coupons as a part of the overall marketing strategy for your fast-casual restaurant.

 If you’re going to offer a restaurant coupon, make it easy for a lot of people to find it.
 Place your discount offer on the local grocery store receipts to increase increase visibility at a very low cost per impression.

 Because everyone, regardless of their age, ends up at the grocery store at least once a week, this is a great place to have your coupon visible.
 Thousands of store visitors every week can get a copy and have it available when they’re thinking about where to eat next.
 Fun fact… did you know that the higher the level of education and income of a consumer, the more likely they are to use coupons?

-We hope that you’ll be able to use these tips for growing your fast-casual restaurant’s customer loyalty, increasing visibility on social media, and distributing coupons effectively to increase profits.
+We hope that you’ll be able to use restaurant marketing tips to grow your fast-casual restaurant’s customer loyalty, increase visibility on social media, and distribute coupons effectively to increase profits.